The Ultimate Content Marketing Strategy Guide

 Dive into the Website with an Audit

-Get intimate with the website and you’ll have lots of takeaways for your content marketing plan.
+Get intimate with the website and you’ll have lots of takeaways for your content marketing strategy.

 - What is the purpose of the site – to inform?
 To sell?